| FREQUENTLY

 How

+does the inspector review the house?
 Our inspections are performed in accordance with the Standards

 of Practice of the American Society of Home Inspectors.